-Stock Option Plan: the stock option plan approved by the Extraordinary Shareholders' Meeting of 20 April 2010 and subsequently amended by the Ordinary Shareholders' Meeting of 6 June 2013.
+Stock Option Plan: the stock option plan approved by the Ordinary and Extraordinary Shareholders' Meetings of 20 April 2010 and subsequently amended by the Ordinary Shareholders' Meeting of 6 June 2013.

-Strategy and Investment Committee: committee for strategies and investments set up by the Board of Directors on 21 April 2011.
+Strategy and Investment Committee: committee for strategies and investments set up within the Board of Directors on 21 April 2011, and most recently designated on 28 May 2014.